Acute Heart Failure (AHF)

 1. Vasodilators may be used in patients with features of hypoperfusion and congestion but without hypotension.
 There is no high-quality evidence to support early aggressive vasodilation over routine oral HF therapies.Evidence 2Moderate Quality of Evidence (moderate confidence that we know true effects of the intervention).
 Quality of Evidence lowered due to indirectness.
 Kozhuharov N, Goudev A, Flores D, et al. Effect of a Strategy of Comprehensive Vasodilation vs Usual Care on Mortality and Heart Failure Rehospitalization Among Patients With Acute Heart Failure: The GALACTIC Randomized Clinical Trial.
 JAMA.
 2019 Dec 17;322(23):2292-2302. doi: 10.1001/jama.2019.18598.
 PMID: 31846016; PMCID: PMC6990838.
 They are generally avoided in patients with systolic blood pressure (SBP) <110 mm Hg.
 Vasodilators lower SBP, left and right ventricular filling pressures, as well as peripheral vascular resistance while improving dyspnea.
 BP monitoring is mandatory.
 Use vasodilators with caution in patients with mitral or aortic stenosis.

-1) IV nitroglycerin: Start with 10 to 20 microg/min and increase the dose as needed by 5 to 10 microg/min every 3 to 5 minutes up to the maximal hemodynamically tolerated dose (maximum, 200 microg/min); alternatively, nitroglycerin may be administered orally or in the form of translingual spray at a dose of 400 microg every 5 to 10 minutes.
+1) IV nitroglycerin: Start with 10 to 20 microg/min and increase the dose as needed by 5 to 10 microg/min every 3 to 5 minutes up to the maximum hemodynamically tolerated dose (max, 200 microg/min); alternatively, nitroglycerin may be administered orally or in the form of translingual spray at a dose of 400 microg every 5 to 10 minutes.
 Because tolerance develops after 24 to 48 hours of treatment with high-dose nitroglycerin, the drug should be used intermittently.
 In case of BP dropping <90 mm Hg, reduce the dose of nitroglycerin.
 If BP continues to fall, discontinue the infusion.

 2) IV sodium nitroprusside: Start with 0.3 microg/kg/min, up to a maximum dose of 5 microg/kg/min.
 Nitroprusside is recommended in patients with severe AHF in the course of hypertension and in patients with AHF caused by mitral insufficiency.
 Do not use nitroprusside in patients with AHF in the course of ACS, as it may cause a coronary steal effect.
 In patients receiving long-term treatment with nitroprusside, particularly patients with severe kidney or liver failure, toxicity caused by its metabolites—thiocyanate and cyanide—may occur (abdominal pain, confusion, seizures).